-- [Java] Use explicit type conversion instead of implicit type conversion. - [Java], Python] Use parentheses/braces to show groupings even when they can be skipped. - [Java], Python] Use enumerations when a certain variable can take only a small number of finite values.
-For example, instead of declaring the variable 'state' as an integer and using values 0, 1, 2 to denote the states 'starting', 'enabled', and 'disabled' respectively, declare 'state' as type SystemState and define an enumeration SystemState that has values 'STARTING', 'ENABLED', and 'DISABLED'.
+- [Java] Use explicit type conversion instead of implicit type conversion. - [Java, Python] Use parentheses/braces to show groupings even when they can be skipped. - [Java, Python] Use enumerations when a certain variable can take only a small number of finite values.
+For example, instead of declaring the variable 'state' as an integer and using values 0, 1, 2 to denote the states 'starting', 'enabled', and 'disabled' respectively, declare 'state' as type

-Structure Code Logically \\\
+Structure Code Logically +++